CodeWithDevi0/Store-pricelist/README.md

-# Store Pricelist - Static + Serverless
+# Store Pricelist - Static + Node.js Serverless

-A modern web application with static frontend and serverless PHP backend for product listings with live search.
+A modern web application with static frontend and Node.js serverless backend for product listings with live search.

 ## 🚀 How to Deploy to Vercel

 ### Step 1: Prepare Your Code
 Make sure you have these files in your project:
 - ✅ `index.html` (Main page - static)
-- ✅ `api/products.php` (API endpoint - serverless)
+- ✅ `api/products.js` (API endpoint - Node.js serverless)
 - ✅ `js/fetch-array.js` (JavaScript functionality)
 - ✅ `vercel.json` (Vercel configuration)